tjunjet/112termproject/README.md

 # Run Instructions

-1. In order to run the code, run main.py
+Run main.py to run the code.

 # List of Shortcuts for the game
+There are no shortcuts for this game.